willogy-team/insights--tensorflow/part3/README.md

 In the subfolder ```visualizations```, let's create a new file named ```visualizations_using_tf_keras_vis.py``` for storing visualization functions that use ```tf.keras.vis```.

-First, we need to import required libraries in this file.
+First, we need to import the required libraries in this file.

 ```python
 import numpy as np